Australian Marlin Fishing

 Another all rounder Fraser Island offers spectacular fishing throughout the year, all with the added bonus spectacular backdrop of the world’s largest sand island!!

-Inside the island the run of baby black marlin in October and November suggest another breeding aggregation for the big blacks aside from Cairns.
-These fish can be sight casted from small boats and in particular should be on a fly fisherman’s bucket list!
+Inside the island the run of baby black marlin in October and November suggest a separate breeding aggregation for the big black marlin, aside from Cairns.
+Moreover, these fish can be sight-cast from small boats and in particular should be on a fly fisherman’s bucket list!

 On the outside of the Island, the little black marlin show up in the cooler months from as early as April.
 Luke and I have spent many many days fishing this run of fish.
 Our best day in our little trailer boat with just two of us on board, was 23 releases in about 4 hours of fishing – all trolling dead baits or switch baiting off the teasers.
 What fun!